mathew-perez/configure-ad/README.md

 <h3>Step 2: Establish connectivity to between Domain Controller and Client</h3>
-Second step is establish connectivity between Client-1 and DC-1.
+The second step is establish connectivity between Client-1 and DC-1.
 Use Microsoft Remote Desktop to connect to both virtual machines.
 <br>
 Open Client-1 and open the Command line.
 Type in the command "ping -t" + the private IP address of DC-1.
 In this case, it is 10.0.0.4.
 The "ping -t" command will continously ping DC-1.